Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Introduction

 The smoothness and bandwidth of the QOC solution is an important constraint that can be included in the QOC algorithm.
-The CRAB/dCRAB algorithm naturally produces a bandwidth-limited solution by making an ansatz for the solution using a basis with the desired properties.
-Such a spectrally-limited control has been achieved also with gradient-based QOC algorithms such as Krotov~\cite{Reich2014} and GRAPE~\cite{Motzoi2011} through filters in the update formula.
+The CRAB/dCRAB algorithm naturally produces a bandwidth-limited solution that is given by an ansatz implementing a basis with the desired properties.
+Such a spectrally-limited control has been achieved also with gradient-based QOC algorithms such as Krotov~\cite{Reich2014} and GRAPE~\cite{Motzoi2011}.
 Alternatively, also the CRAB-ansatz can be combined with gradient optimization.
-The gradient-based algorithms of the CRAB family are known as gradient optimization using parametrization (GROUP) and a comparison is undertaken in Ref.~\cite{Soerensen2018}.
-In this article we employ the dCRAB algorithm~\cite{Doria2011,Caneva2011,Rach2015}, which has been successfully demonstrated experimentally on different quantum platforms~\cite{Lovecchio2016,Frank2014,Omran2019}, including the use of closed-loop optimization~\cite{Rosi2013,Frank2017,Heck2018}.
+The gradient-based algorithms of the CRAB family are known as Gradient Optimization of AnalyTic controls (GOAT)~\cite{Machnes2018}, Gradient Ascent in Function Space (GRAFS)~\cite{Lucarelli2018} or Gradient Optimization Using Parametrization (GROUP)~\cite{Soerensen2018} and a comparison among these algorithms is undertaken in Ref.~\cite{Soerensen2018}.
+In this paper, we employ the dCRAB algorithm~\cite{Doria2011,Caneva2011,Rach2015,Mueller2022}, which has been successfully demonstrated experimentally on different quantum platforms~\cite{Lovecchio2016,Frank2014,Omran2019}, including the use of closed-loop optimization~\cite{Rosi2013,Frank2017,Heck2018,WeidnerPRL2018,Oshnik2022,Marshall2021}.

-An important limit for any quantum control solution is given by a time-energy bound known as quantum speed limit (QSL)~\cite{Margolus1998,Deffner2017} that fundamentally reflects the time-energy uncertainty relation.
-It can be formulated also for open quantum systems~\cite{Deffner2013} and its effect can be observed by QOC when the pulse operation time approaches the theoretical QSL~\cite{Caneva2009}.
+An important limit for any quantum control solution is given by the time-energy bound known as quantum speed limit (QSL)~\cite{Margolus1998,Deffner2017} that fundamentally reflects the time-energy uncertainty relation.
+The latter can be formulated also for open quantum systems~\cite{Deffner2013} and its effects can be observed in QOC applications when the pulse operation time approaches the theoretical QSL~\cite{Caneva2009}.